tojunesa/defect-detection-with-Adversarial-Autoencoder/README.md

 ﻿
-# Defect detection with a GAN
+# Defect detection with an Adversarial Autoencoder

 ## Introduction